hakerdefo/hakerdefo.github.io/_posts/2022-04-16-upgrade-ubuntu-to-jammy-jellyfish.md

 The above command will install Firefox.
 Be aware that the above command might take some time to complete, and it's not really a verbose process, so enjoy a cup of tea or coffee while it completes.

+Personally, the whole upgrade process went almost buttery smooth for me, barring the small **Snap Store** connectivity hitch.
+I was more than impressed to say the least and considering the fact that Ubuntu 22.04 LTS (Jammy Jellyfish) is still in Beta while I performed the upgrade, the developer team of Ubuntu deserves a plenty of kudos for their work.

 ![Ubuntu Jammy Jellyfish")](https://raw.githubusercontent.com/hakerdefo/hakerdefo.github.io/main/assets/image/jammy_jellyfish.webp "Ubuntu Jammy Jellyfish")
 <figcaption>Image courtesy Hsingchien Cheng</figcaption>